 Probably one of the more popular ways to get get free stuff is going dumpster diving.
 It's risky, but can be well worth it if you put in the effort.

 - Dumpster diving could be illegal.
 You need to research the laws behind it before you start doing it.
 Depending where the dumpsters are at, like an apartment complex or business, they may prohibit dumpster diving.
-The picture to the right shows someone doing it, even though it's prohibited.

 - You are digging through trash.
 You may push past used diapers, rotten food, or anything that you throw away on a daily basis.
 Most people tend to use a stick or a grabbing device to grab what they want, while avoiding the disgusting trash around it.
 But you have to clean the item very well before using it.